 This useful link can be used for a preview of a collaboration project with the clients or team.
 The links will be assigned uniquely which makes the URL remain consistent across sessions.

 Blueprint as a Template

-Create and configure Wordpress in multiple times can be tiresome, but with the blueprint feature, you can save your standard setup including themes and plugin you will always use as a template.
+Creating and configuring WordPress multiple times can be tiresome, but with the blueprint feature, you can save your standard setup including themes and plugins you will always use as a template.

-Set your common stack of themes and plugins on the specific installed Wordpress, right-click on the site name, choose "Save as Blueprint".
+Set your common stack of themes and plugins on the specific installed WordPress, right-click on the site name, and choose "Save as Blueprint".

 Now, you can reuse the site for your next installation.

 Keep in mind that a blueprint is a snapshot, this means the version of your themes and plugin is in a specific state.

 You will need to update and resave the installation as a Blueprint.